edgelesssys/constellation/docs/versioned_docs/version-2.7/getting-started/first-steps.md

     ```shell-session
     $ constellation init
     Your Constellation master secret was successfully written to ./constellation-mastersecret.json
+    Note: If you just created the cluster, it can take a few minutes to connect.
     Initializing cluster ...
     Your Constellation cluster was successfully initialized.